Czi24/Awesome-MLLM-LLM-Colab/README.md

 ## Introduction

 Welcome to the Awesome MLLM-LLM Colab repository!
 This repository contains a collection of Google Colab notebooks for running various models of Multimodal Large Language Models (MLLM) and Large Language Models (LLM).
-These notebooks are designed to facilitate the use and experimentation of advanced AI models in vision-language understanding and more.